Huriganda/GW2CI/README.md

 # GW2CI

 This is a little project of mine.
 It will show what your Character of Guild Wars 2 is wearing and what stats the item has.
 It is in an early stage and everything is not working right now.
 But I'm still programming to get a better performance and everything I want to work on done.
+And it is in german.
+Maybe there will be an english version, but first the german must work right.